Trao-X/mcptool/README.md

 * Connect to the RCON of a server
 * Perform a brute force attack on the RCON service
 * Perform a brute force attack on the user of a non-premium/semi-premium server
-* Kick players with bots thanks to 'You are logged in from a different location'
+* Kick players with bots because of 'You are logged in from a different location'
 * Support for multiple languages.

-## 💻 Supported operating systems:
+## 💻 Supported Operating Systems:

 * ✅ Windows (8, 8.1, 10 and 11)
 * ✅ Linux
 * ✅ Termux
 * ✅ Mac

-## ⛏️ Supported minecraft versions
+## ⛏️ Supported Minecraft Versions:

 * 📃 1.8.x-1.20.x

-## Available languages
+## 🌐 Available Languages:

 - **EN**
 - **TR**